 On average, energy costs account for 10% of all production costs.
 In energy-intensive industries such as steel, chemicals or pharmaceuticals, the percentage is even higher.
 Here, energy alone accounts for up to 40% of the production costs.
 Changing energy markets and energy politics further increase regulation and cost pressures on industry.
 As a result, there is a great deal of potential for energy savings.
 Energy can also be saved in energy-intensive businesses.
 The energy demand of Arvedi ESP-plants for steel production, for example, is significantly lower compared to conventional power plants.

-When it comes to providing benefit for the environment and users at the same time, Siemens can offer a unique portfolio of products, systems, and solutions.
+When it comes to providing benefit for the environment and the users at the same time, Siemens can offer a unique portfolio of products, systems and solutions.